Published on 2021-04-22

 Zero accidents, zero emissions and zero congestion.

-“Going forward, I think we will see more technology that not only facilitates driving, but also makes driving safer.
-Think: pedestrian detection by the vehicle with radar integration, camera integration and sensor fusion to make sure you don’t hit that cyclist that you weren’t able to see.
-Vehicles also become data gatherers so we know about environments and can predict busy times, reroute you, or give preference towards traffic lights to keep the flow moving.
-Finally, zero emissions.
-The Dutch government, for instance, has decided that by 2025 all public transport buses purchased have to be zero emission and that by 2030 all public transport buses in the Netherlands have been replaced by zero emission vehicles.
-And at a certain point, you won’t be even able to enter certain cities in a petrol car.”
+“Going forward, I think we will see more technology that facilitates driving and makes it safer, “says Menno Kleingeld.
+“Think pedestrian detection by the vehicle with radar, camera integration, and sensor fusion.
+This technology ensures you don’t hit that unseen cyclist.”
+“Vehicles will also gather data to understand environments and predict busy times.
+They can reroute you or give traffic light preferences to keep the flow moving.”
+“Finally, zero emissions are crucial.
+The Dutch government has decided that by 2025 all public transport buses purchased must be zero emission.
+By 2030, all public transport buses in the Netherlands will be zero emission vehicles.”
+“At a certain point, you won’t even be able to enter certain cities in a petrol car,” Kleingeld concludes.

 Red Dot Design Award winning VDL Citea SLFA Electric